 Despite a considerable number of benefits, online recruitment also has a few downsides.
 The inability to meet candidates in-person often makes it hard to assess their skills objectively.

-Yet, the biggest pitfall modern HR specialists face on the web is vast competition.
+Yet, the biggest pitfall modern HR specialists face on the web is a vast competition.
 With so many job offers out there, winning over the attention of potential employees can be quite challenging.

 Therefore, it is vital to know how to make your job publications stand out, primarily if you are recruiting through such a viral channel as LinkedIn.